Tunji17/actvt-docs/docs/remote-server/automated-install.md

 Notes:
 - ACTVT_DOMAIN and ACTVT_EMAIL are required.
 - The script auto-detects if nginx is present and will run in proxy mode behind nginx; otherwise it runs in standalone mode.
+- See [Installation Modes](installation-modes.md) for detailed explanation of auto/standalone/proxy modes.

 ## What the Script Does